gbti-network/.github/profile/readme.md

 ---

 © 2024 GBTI Network.
 All rights reserved.
-Join us and shape the future of open source together.
+Thanks for paying attention!